 Among the treatments, T9 -75% RDF + Vermicompost @ 4 kg plant⁻¹ + Neem cake @ 1 kg plant⁻¹ + Bio NPK liquid consortia 5ml per litre + Campesterol & Stigmasterol (SL) @ 0.2% recorded maximum Reducing sugars (19.11 %).
 The minimum Reducing sugars was observed in T1- 100% recommended dose of fertilizers (RDF) (15.25%) represented in Table 1.

-T9 which includes the combined application of vermicompost and biofertilizer consortia enhanced carbohydrate metabolism through improved enzymatic activity and nutrient absorption.
+T9 which includes the combined application of vermicompost and biofertilizer consortia may have enhanced carbohydrate metabolism through improved enzymatic activity and nutrient absorption.
 This treatment also improved moisture retention, stimulated microbial populations, and increased metabolic activity, thereby leading to a higher accumulation of reducing sugars (Pratap and Tripathi., 2025).
-These findings agree with those reported by (Perween and Hasan., 2019).
-In addition to that Phytosterols are integral components of plant cell membranes and play a crucial role in maintaining membrane structure, fluidity and permeability.
+These findings agree with those reported by Perween and Hasan, (2019).
+In addition to that, Phytosterols are integral components of plant cell membranes that play a crucial role in maintaining membrane structure, fluidity and permeability.
 By regulating membrane organization, sterols influence the activity of membrane-bound proteins, transporters and enzymes involved in nutrient uptake and assimilate translocation.
 Campesterol serves as a biochemical precursor in the brassinosteroid biosynthetic pathway (Clouse, 2011).
 Brassinosteroids are known to regulate key physiological processes such as cell elongation, vascular differentiation, photosynthetic performance and carbohydrate metabolism (Vriet et al., 2013).
-These hormones influence the expression and activity of enzymes associated with carbon assimilation and sugar metabolism, thereby affecting the synthesis and conversion of carbohydrates within plant tissues.
+These hormones influence the expression and activity of enzymes associated with carbon assimilation and sugar metabolism, thereby affecting the synthesis and conversion of carbohydrates within plant tissuescite.
 Therefore, changes in campesterol availability may indirectly influence these brassinosteroid-mediated metabolic processes.
 In climacteric fruits like banana, reducing sugars (glucose and fructose) accumulate during ripening primarily through degradation of stored starch and subsequent carbohydrate transformation.
 Therefore, sterol-mediated regulation of membrane function and associated metabolic pathways may indirectly support enhanced starch-to-sugar conversion, leading to increased reducing sugar content during fruit development and ripening.
 Similar increases in glucose and fructose accumulation have been reported by Luo et al. (2025) following brassinosteroid application in tomato fruits; however, the mechanism in the present study is likely indirect and not due to direct brassinosteroid-mediated enzyme regulation.

 Non-reducing sugars